-EarthSky | Launches: SpaceX gets 5 crewed missions, Dragon flies October 3
+EarthSky | Launches: SpaceX gets 5 crewed missions to ISS

-Launches: SpaceX gets 5 crewed missions, Dragon flies October 3
+Launches: SpaceX gets 5 crewed missions to ISS

 Launches: NASA tags SpaceX for more crewed missions

-NASA has picked SpaceX – the Space Exploration Technology Corporation of Hawthorne, California, in legalese – to fly five crewed missions to the ISS over the next six years.
+NASA said on August 31, 2022 that it has picked SpaceX to fly five crewed missions to the International Space Station over the next six years.
 The $1.4-billion contract is comprehensive, leaving SpaceX to run the entire show.
 From NASA’s announcement:

 This is a firm fixed-price, indefinite-delivery/indefinite-quantity contract modification for the Crew-10, Crew-11, Crew-12, Crew-13 and Crew-14 flights.
 The value of this modification for all five missions and related mission services is $1,436,438,446.
 The amount includes ground, launch, in-orbit, and return and recovery operations, cargo transportation for each mission, and a lifeboat capability while docked to the International Space Station.
 The period of performance runs through 2030 and brings the total CCtCap [commercial crew transportation capability] contract value with SpaceX to $4,927,306,350.

-SpaceX was first picked along with Boeing to provide CCtCap services in 2014.
-Boeing could fly Starlink to the ISS for the first time in early 2023.
-SpaceX is still working earlier contracts with NASA.
-Last week (August 25, 2022) the organizations announced the Crew-5 mission will fly early next month from Kennedy Space Center in Florida:
+SpaceX was first picked along with Boeing to provide Commercial Crew Transportation Capability (CCtCap) services in 2014.
+And Boeing might fly its Starliner spacecraft to the ISS for the first time in early 2023.

+Meanwhile, SpaceX is still working earlier contracts with NASA.
+On August 25, NASA said that the NASA SpaceX Crew-5 mission will fly early next month from Kennedy Space Center in Florida:

 Enter the Dragon

-Significantly, the Crew-5 mission will mark the first time any Crew Dragon capsule has carried a Russian space traveler.
-In this case it is the Dragon Endurance (Dragon C210):
+Significantly, the Crew-5 mission will mark the first time any SpaceX Crew Dragon capsule has carried a Russian space traveler.
+In this case it will be the Dragon Endurance (Dragon C210):

 Crew-5 will carry two NASA astronauts, Mission Commander Nicole Mann and Pilot Josh Cassada, along with JAXA (Japan Aerospace Exploration Agency) astronaut Koichi Wakata and Roscosmos cosmonaut Anna Kikina, who will serve as mission specialists.